bcmichael/RNMR-Docs/docs/command/full_command.md

 to a local variable.
 If no argnam is provided RNMR will not prompt for it and will print the value as an informational message instead of saving it to an argument. /ERR can be used to set a label to jump to in the event that the pulse program symbol value cannot be read.
+## RDPPSNAM
+Read PP symbol name

+Category: Pulse Program

+Format: `RDPPSNAM` typ ind argnam

+Qualifiers: /LCL /GBL /ERR=<label>

+Qualifier Defaults: /LCL

+Defaults: none 1 none

+Prerequisites: RNMRA only

+Description:
+`RDPPSNAM` reads the name of a pulse program symbol specified by its index.
+The type of the symbol is specified by typ and the index of the symbol by ind.
+If nam parameters is omitted RNMR will prompt for them with no default.
+If ind is omitted RNMR will prompt for it with a default of 1.
+The name can be saved in either a global or local argument (as selected by the /LCL or /GBL qualifiers) named argnam.
+By default it will be saved to a local variable.
+If no argnam is provided RNMR will not prompt for it and will print the name as an informational message instead of saving it to an argument. /ERR can be used to set a label to jump to in the event that the pulse program symbol name cannot be read.
 ## RDWRT
 Read `WRT` file opened by `OPNRD`